 It is those responders — those humanitarians, who act as our main line of defense in our greatest time of need.
+You can click to read more about them.
 Those people who protect us, without hesitation or second thought, offering themselves to another without any recognitionor applause.
+In case of setting up a new healthcare business, then visit www.interimfranchising.com/why-purchase-a-hospice-franchise for more information.

 These unsung heroes are the reason we present the fine members of our community with the SCK Health ER LifeSaver Award sponsored by Integrity Healthcare Professionals.